|Academic Year of Entry||2023/24|

 To nurture BBA students to become outstanding future leaders in the region/world, our Young Scholars Programme offers the following:

-Operations Management Project offers a unique opportunity for the Business Operations Management students to participate in real business projects and to apply what they have learned in other OM courses in solving business problems.
+Operations Management Project offers a unique opportunity for the Global Operations Management students to participate in real business projects and to apply what they have learned in other GOM courses in solving business problems.
 Student teams will work under faculty supervision to solve operations management related problems and identify improvement opportunities for both service and manufacturing businesses.
 They will also gain practical experience in planning and executing a real business project.